UmmaGohil/Restaurant-Reviews/README.md

 ## Project Overview

-For the **Restaurant Reviews** projects, I converted a static webpage to a mobile-ready web application.
+For the **Restaurant Reviews** project, I converted a static webpage to a mobile-ready web application.
 The static design lacked accessibility and I converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a offline experience for users.

 ### How to Get Up and Running